missionpinball/mpf-docs/howto/controller_hardware/fast.rst

 little serial protocol decoder chip in it), allowing you to drive dozens of LEDs from a single data wire.
 These LEDs are generally known as "WS2812" (or similar).
-You can buy them from many different companies, and they're what's sold as the "`NeoPixel`_" brand of products from Adafruit.
+You can buy them from many different companies, and they're what's sold as the "NeoPixel" brand of products from Adafruit.
 (They have all different shapes and sizes.)
 There are two ways you can configure RGB LEDs for your FAST
 controller: by channel & output number, or directly with the FAST